 It is useful to assign a per-node administrative tag to a router in the OSPF domain and use it as an attribute associated with the node.
-The per-node administrative tag can be used in traffic-engineering applications to provide different path-selection criteria.
-It can also be used to prefer or prune certain paths in Loop Free Alternate (LFA) backup selection via local policies.
+The per-node administrative tag can be used in variety of applications, for ex: - Traffic-engineering applications to provide different path-selection criteria, - Prefer or prune certain paths in Loop Free Alternate (LFA) backup selection via local policies.

 This document provides mechanisms to advertise per-node administrative tags in the OSPF.
-Path selection is a functional set which applies both to TE and non-TE applications.
-A new TLV is defined for carrying per-node administrative tags and is included in Router Information LSA [RFC4970] .
+Path selection is a functional set which applies both to TE and non-TE applications and hence new TLV for carrying per-node administrative tags is included in Router Information LSA [RFC4970] .